marcosbarbero/spring-boot-n-cloud-playground/security/oauth2-jwt-server/README.md

     </dependencies>
 ```

-#### Database schema
+#### Database

 For the sake of this tutorial we'll be using [H2 Database](http://www.h2database.com/html/main.html).
-Here you can find a reference SQL schema required by Spring Security.
+Here you can find a reference OAuth2 SQL schema required by Spring Security.

 ```sql
 CREATE TABLE IF NOT EXISTS oauth_client_details (